We know what you did this summer. Now it’s time to turn your book idea into a fully-fledged manuscript.

 - Deadlines on writing exercises and written work to make the most of what's on offer

 - Copies of presentations and audio recordings from all sessions

 - Exclusive discounts on W&A titles and other products

 Each week sessions will combine tutorials with practical exercises, discussion and feedback.

-Using his novel The Constant soldier as a basis, William will discuss the structural requirements of fiction and how to open your novel so as to appeal to readers and publishing professionals.
+Using his novel The Constant Soldier as a basis, William will discuss how to structure a novel and the decisions that turn a promising idea into novel-length story.

 18.00-19.00: Developing Central Characters